thomasonw/ATmegaxxM1-C1/README.md

 Option 1)  Arduino Board Package Manager:
    1. Start Arduino
    2. Open menu File/Preferences
+   3. Click the 'window box' to the right of the 'Additional Boards manager URLs:' entry window.
+      * This will allow you to add more than one entry
-   3. Copy the following URL into the 'Additional Boards manager URLs:' box.
+   4. Copy the following URL into the box.
        * https://thomasonw.github.io/ATmegaCAN/package_thomasonw_ATmegaCAN_index.json
+   5. Press OK button to close the data entry window
-   4. Press OK button
+   6. Press OK button to close the Preferences menu.
-   5. Open the Tools/Boards menu and select Boards Manager
+   7. Open the Tools/Boards menu and select Boards Manager
-   6. Scroll down and click on the 'ATmegaCAN by thomasonw version x.x.x' entery
+   8. Scroll down and click on the 'ATmegaCAN by thomasonw version x.x.x' entry
-   7. press the Install button
+   9. press the Install button

 Option 2) Manual Install: